Barcelona confirm Aubameyang signing

 Barcelona have confirmed the signing of Pierre-Emerick Aubameyang on a free transfer from Arsenal.

-The 32-year-old Gabon striker signed a contract late on Monday evening, although it was announced on Wednesday.
+The 32-year-old Gabon striker signed a contract on Monday evening although it was not announced until Wednesday.

 Aubameyang's deal runs until 30 June 2025 and includes an option to agree a departure in June 2023, plus a buyout clause of 100 million euros (£83.4m).

-Barcelona feared the move was dead at one point on transfer deadline day despite Aubameyang being in Spain.
+Barcelona feared the move was dead at one point on transfer deadline day despite Aubameyang flying to Spain.

+"My main goal is to help the team and give everything I can to bring the team back to the Champions League."

-Aubameyang, who scored 92 goals in 163 games for Arsenal, had not played for the Gunners following a disciplinary breach in December.
+The former Borussia Dortmund striker, who scored 92 goals in 163 games for Arsenal, had not played for the Gunners following a disciplinary breach in December.

-The striker flew to Spain on Monday to sign for the Spanish giants and was pictured training with them on Tuesday.
+The forward flew to Spain on Monday and was pictured training with the Spanish club on Tuesday.

-Arsenal signed Aubameyang for £56m from Borussia Dortmund in January 2018, but his departure on a free transfer comes after he was stripped of the captaincy following a latest disciplinary issue.
+Arsenal signed Aubameyang for £56m in January 2018 but his departure on a free transfer comes after he was stripped of the captaincy following a disciplinary issue.

 He had previously been dropped in March and missed the win over north London rivals Tottenham because of a "breach of pre-match protocol".